-Millions of children around the world are struggling to survive, living in impossible circumstances.
-Coronavirus makes this even worse.
-They need your support.
+So many children around the world are struggling to survive, living in impossible circumstances.
+Coronavirus is making it even worse.

-Your gift today will give them the help, safety, and comfort they need.
+Your gift today will give children the help, safety, and comfort they need.

 Donate to World Vision

 You can transform a child's life

 Donate to World Vision’s work today and you will help wherever it’s needed most.

 The problems vulnerable children will face over the coming weeks and months have suddenly got so much greater.
 Many will see their childhoods snatched away by the spread of coronavirus.